 Funding sources // Job board

-- Apply for funding from Open Philanthropy and Long-Term Future Fund
+- Apply for funding from Open Philanthropy, Survival and Flourishing Fund, or Long-Term Future Fund

 - Opportunities in AGI Safety and Job Board